mattkiefer/lookout/README.md

 ## track + manage mass foia campaigns
 Lookout was designed for newsrooms that need to do large-scale public records requests using Outlook for mail and MS OneDrive for file management.
-It's very Alpha.
+It's open-source software that's been deployed in production but it's still beta and needs more QA and documentation.
+Please feel free to try this out, fix any bugs you find and submit a pull request.
+Feature suggestions welcome.

 Lookout does three things:
 - distributes public records requests